SumoLogic/sumologic-documentation/blog-cse/2024-04-11-application-update.md

 ### Bug fixes

-* Sometimes Terraform would time out waiting for match lists to be updated.
+* Terraform no longer times out while waiting for match lists to be updated.